antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ### By NLP Template Engine

-Here the "free text" recommender pipeline specification is translated to Raku code using the sub `concretize` of the package ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine):
+Here a "free text" recommender pipeline specification is translated to Raku code using the sub `concretize` of the package ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine):

 ```raku